 The current version of Permashift is 1.0.3.
 It fixes a ressource leak when using a buffer (by rewinding or recording) and switching the channel.

 Permashift can be configured to use more RAM than most VDR machines probably have got, up to 6 GB.
 If VDR or any other programs run instable or choppy with Permashift, RAM usage should be lowered in the options.
 Preconfigured is 100 MB which should not be a problem for most of all machines.

 Additionally, Permashift uses hard disc thrice at once when rewinding from live TV: the buffer must be written to disc faster than rewinding needs it, rewind reads data and of course, live TV must be saved as well.
 This did not create problems for me, but if direct rewinding doesn’t work well due to slow hardware, saving on-the-fly can be disabled in the options.

 Permashift doesn’t need any user attention to work.
 In the options you can set the maximum amount of RAM used, if saving is done on-the-fly and you can disable the plugin.
-Permashift has been translated to English and German.
+Permashift has been translated to English, German, Russian, Finnish and Dutch.

 With active Permashift, you can directly rewind from live TV.
 Doing so switches VDR to replay mode, so remote key meanings change accordingly.
 How far rewinding goes depends on the size of the buffer (and how long you’ve been watching the programme, obviously).

 When you are starting an instant recording, the already watched programme will be included in your recording as well.
 It will be extended to the usual lenght of instant recordings, counted from the time you’re initiating the recording.
 If such recordings are deleted automatically is subject to the VDRs settings (Recording => Delete timeshift recording).